 Note that the tabulation generating Table 2 gives a generous impression of student work.
 For example, a student who arrived at a correct answer on the basis of 2 correct reasons (say FBD and VCS), but one incorrect reason (say UNITS), would contribute 2 tallies for "correct reason, correct answer," and one tally for "incorrect reason, correct answer."
-(A strict scoring system, requiring that each reason be correct for each correct answer, would identify this student entirely in the category of "incorrect reason, correct answer.")
-According to this tabulation, most incidences (210, 66.7%), represent correct answers, but also, most incidences (251, 79.7%) also represent incorrect or immeasurable reasoning (immeasurable reasoning likely indicates incorrect reasoning not explicitly measured here, such as trigonometry errors.)
+(A strict scoring system,

 Analysis of Textbook Materials.
-If students are to be challenged to consider precise aspects of mechanics reasoning, such as the criteria identified here, it follows that textbooks and other educational materials bear the responsibility to present theory and problems with a commensurate level of detail.
+If students are to be challenged to consider precise aspects of mechanics reasoning, such as the criteria we identified, it follows that textbooks have a responsibility to present theory and problems commensurate with this level of detail.
 We therefore evaluated several major textbooks, critiquing them on the basis of the same three criteria as with our student assessment: (1) FBD, (2) UNITS, and (3) VCS.
 For simplicity, we restricted our evaluations to the standard first three chapters (or equivalent) of introductory Dynamics: Particle Kinematics, Particle Kinetics using Newton's Law, and Particle Kinetics using Energy Methods.
-For each category we represented our general opinion of the book's presentation of the criteria throughout these three chapters using comments of "consistent," "inconsistent," or "infrequent."
+For each category a score was given from 0 - 2, representing our general opinion of the book's presentation of the criteria throughout the three chapters of under examination.
+The scores were assigned as follows: